Chapter 11

 "Yes, and the next day.
 I made you a promise.
 I won't break it, Liane."

-"You are a very honest friend and true to your words, I can feel you are," She said in a whisper.
-"Thank you, Luke, I hope I'm worth your friendship."
+"You are a very nice friend, Luke, a real friend, I can feel you are," She said in a whisper.
+"Thank you, Luke, for visiting me, I hope I'm worth your friendship."

 Luke pressed her fingers.